MasterVito/MasterVito.github.io/_pages/about.md

       <br>
       <em>Preprint 2025, </em> <a href="https://arxiv.org/abs/2506.08989">[Paper]</a> <a href="https://github.com/MasterVito/SwS">[Code]</a>
       <br>
-      <p> We introduce a Self-aware Weakness-driven problem Synthesis framework that systematically identifies and leverages model weaknesses for problem augmentation in RLVR.</p>
+      <p> We introduce a Self-aware Weakness-driven problem Synthesis framework that identifies and leverages model weaknesses for problem augmentation in RLVR.</p>
     </td>
   </tr>